A student with a graduate assistantship may appeal a decision regarding an assistantship in the following circumstances:

 First attempt to resolve the matter with the faculty/staff member or appropriate administrative leader of the school, college or unit responsible for your assistantship.

-If your attempt at resolution is unsuccessful, you may then file a written appeal to the director of graduate studies for consideration by the appropriate graduate committee.
+If your attempt at resolution is unsuccessful, you may then file a written appeal to the director of graduate school for consideration by the appropriate graduate committee.
 This appeal must be filed within 60 days of the evaluation or dismissal.
 A written determination of the appeal will be presented to you and your supervisor.
-If the assistantship is not in an academic program, the Assocaite Vice Provost for Graduate Studies will consider the appeal.
+If the assistantship is not in an academic program, the Assistant Vice Provost for Graduate and Postdoctoral Affairs will consider the appeal.